 Acne that has occurred due to PCOD will show some specific symptoms like:

-- Acne have more tender nodules under the skin, rather than fine surface bumps
+Acne has more tender nodules under the skin, rather than fine surface bumps

 Diagnosis of PCOD

-Diagnosis of PCOD requires thorough history of the patient along with physical examination.
-A suspicious case of PCOD requires following diagnostic tests for confirmation of the diagnosis :
+Diagnosis of PCOD requires a thorough history of the patient along with a physical examination.
+A suspicious case of PCOD requires the following diagnostic tests for confirmation of the diagnosis :

-- An ultrasound of the ovaries will show presence of multiple fluid filled sacs
+An ultrasound of the ovaries will show the presence of multiple fluid-filled sacs

-- A couple blood investigations to evaluate the levels of hormones
+A couple of blood investigations to evaluate the levels of hormones

 Treatment of Acne due to PCOD

-Depending upon interpretations or results of above mentioned tests, patient’s line of treatment is decided by our Dermatologists.
-In addition to this, our Dermatologists also evaluate the grade of acne and give step wise treatment to the patient.
-The treatment may include any of the following as single or in combination depending upon the patient requirement:
+Depending upon interpretations or results of the above-mentioned tests, the patient’s line of treatment is decided by our Dermatologists.
+In addition to this, our Dermatologists also evaluate the grade of acne and give step-wise treatment to the patient.
+The treatment may include any of the following as single or in combination depending upon the patient’s requirement:

-- Chemical peels: Chemical peel is a procedure in which a chemical solution is applied to the skin so that the skin with acne is peeled off and new skin comes.
-The new skin is usually smoother, free from acne and less wrinkled than the old skin.
-The chemical solutions and its quantity plays crucial role in the success of chemical peels.
-Our Dermatologists carefully evaluates the patient to decide which chemical and in what quantity would give best results.
+Chemical peels: Chemical peel is a procedure in which a chemical solution is applied to the skin so that the skin with acne is peeled off and new skin comes.
+The new skin is usually smoother, free from acne, and less wrinkled than the old skin.
+The chemical solutions and their quantity play a crucial role in the success of chemical peels.
+Our Dermatologists carefully evaluate the patient to decide which chemical and in what quantity would give the best results.

-- Lasers: Focused laser light energy is used to peel the top layer of the skin that has acne.
-Ablative and non-ablative type of laser can be used to treat acne depending upon acne and condition of the patient.
+Lasers: Focused laser light energy is used to peel the top layer of the skin that has acne.
+Ablative and non-ablative types of laser can be used to treat acne depending upon the acne and condition of the patient.